 Here are some examples of how to choose embroidery thread color to make color schemes, creating different effects in embroidery:

-Tips and Tricks for Choosing Thread Colors: Get the Perfect Pallete
+Tips and Tricks for Choosing Thread Colors: Get the Perfect Palette

 Still confused after learning how to choose thread colors for embroidery for beginners with a color wheel?
 Check out some tips and tricks to get the perfect palette for your embroidery project: